-- the operation code for the call - additional parameters determined by the operation code (see chapter "KDCS calls" on page 207).
+- the operation code for the call - additional parameters determined by the operation code (see chapter "KDCS calls").

 In some KDCS calls, unused parameter fields must be supplied with LOW-VALUE.
 To avoid errors, you should always issue the command MOVE LOW-VALUE TO KCPAC before supplying values to the parameter fields.